 As a requirement of the NPDES permit, samples of the WWTF effluent are taken 2-3 times a week and the BOD and TSS concentrations documented.
 The average concentration of all the samples taken per month is the monthly average that is reported to the NHDES and USEPA.
 The City is required to submit reports on the Peirce Island WWTF monthly averages on the 15th the following month.
-Thus, reporting for the month of October will not be issued until November 15th.
+Thus, reporting for the month of November will not be issued until October 15th.

 Jon proceeded to present the effluent results for total nitrogen (TN) over the months of February - September.
 The Consent Decree states that the seasonal monthly average (May thru October) for total nitrogen in the effluent be 8.0 mg/L or less.
-The data from the past several months shows that the TN concentration is decreasing which indicates that biomass necessary to accomplish nitrogen removal within the BAF is growing.
-The data for the month of September has been collected and it can be seen that the TN effluent concentration was below the permit limit by the Consent Decree schedule.
+The data from the past several months shows that the TN concentration is decreasing which indicates that biomass necessary to accomplish nitrogen removal within the BAF has developed.
+The data for the month of October has been collected and it can be seen that the TN effluent concentration was below the permit limit set by the Consent Decree.
+Data for the 2020 season has been collected and the actual WWTF seasonal TN effluent average was 5.4 mg/L, below the Consent Decree permit limit.
 See the table below for a summary of TN Effluent data.

 Peirce Island TN Effluent Results

 TN

-Consent Decree Seasonal Monthly Average Effluent Limit (mg/L) 8
+Consent Decree Seasonal Monthly Average Effluent Limit (mg/L)

 Recorded Monthly Average, February (mg/L) 17.9

 Recorded Monthly Average, March (mg/L) 16.1

 Recorded Monthly Average, April (mg/L) 11.6

 Recorded Monthly Average, May (mg/L) 9.5

 Recorded Monthly Average, June (mg/L) 6.6

 Recorded Monthly Average, July (mg/L) 4.9

 Recorded Monthly Average, August (mg/L) 6.1

 Recorded Monthly Average, September (mg/L) 4.0

+Recorded Monthly Average, October (mg/L) 3.2

+Actual 2020 WWTF Seasonal TN Effluent Average 5.4